Quantifying and controlling entanglement in the quantum magnet Cs$_2$CoCl$_4$

-We now investigate the quantum phase transition of the 1D model and Cs$_2$CoCl$_4$ using entanglement measures.
-Figure~\ref{fig:entanglemententropy}a shows the half-chain EE.
-At the $h_x=0$ ($h_\mathrm{c}$) QCP, the XXZ model is equivalent to a free bosonic (fermionic) CFT, for which the central charge $c=1$ ($c=1/2$) \cite{PhysRevLett.90.227902}.
-The CFT expression for the half-chain EE in a system of length $L$ with open boundaries is \cite{Calabrese2004}

-where $C$ is a non-universal correction that depends on the correlation length and boundary corrections.
-We observe approximately logarithmic scaling at the two QCPs, and a saturation of $S_\mathrm{vN}$ for most non-critical fields \cite{PhysRevLett.90.227902}.
-Notably, we find at $h_\mathrm{f}$ that $S_{vN}=\ln 2$ to good approximation, consistent with a two-fold classical degeneracy.
+\emph{Entanglement.}--- We now investigate the quantum phase transition (QPT) of Eq.~\eqref{eq:HXXZ} and Cs$_2$CoCl$_4$ using entanglement measures.
+Figure~\ref{fig:entanglemententropy}(a) shows half-chain von Neumann EE.
+At QCPs, in a system of length $L$ with open boundaries, it is expected to follow the CFT expression \cite{Calabrese2004}, $S_\mathrm{vN} = \frac{c}{6} \ln \left[ \frac{L}{\pi} \right] + C, $ where $C$ is a non-universal correction.
+We observe approximately logarithmic scaling at the QCPs, and saturation of $S_\mathrm{vN}$ for most non-critical fields \cite{PhysRevLett.90.227902}.
+Notably, we find at $h_\mathrm{f}$ that $S_{vN}=\ln 2$ to good approximation, consistent with a two-fold classical ground-state degeneracy.

 Another sharp signature of the classical state has previously been found using entanglement estimators \cite{PhysRevLett.93.167203,PhysRevLett.108.240503,PhysRevA.96.052303}.
-In this study, we consider the one-tangle, $\tau_1$, which quantifies entanglement between a given site and the rest of the system, and the two-tangle, $\tau_2$, which quantifies the total pairwise entanglement in the system.
-For translation-invariant $S=1/2$ systems, the former can be defined in terms of spin expectation values at some given site $j$, which we approximate in the DMRG calculations by

-When expressed in terms of ordered moments, this quantity can also be useful in the interpretation of experiments, with the caveat that it is only strictly defined at $T=0$.
-The theoretical prediction is shown in Fig.~\ref{fig:entanglemententropy}b, along with experimental results obtained using $80$ mK ($\approx 0.03J$) data from Ref.~\cite{PhysRevB.65.144432}.
-The analysis is described in detail in the Supplementary Information.
-At zero field the experimental $\tau_1$ is reduced from the theoretical value due to the magnetic ordering at low temperature.
-We will return to discuss the high $\tau_1$ at $B>2$ T later.
-Next, the two-tangle is defined as $\tau_2=2\sum_{r\neq 0}C_{r}^2,$, where $C_r$ is the concurrence for separation $r$. $C_r$ for the $S=1/2$ XXZ model in the absence of spontaneous symmetry breaking ($m^y_\mathrm{st}=0$) can be defined \cite{PhysRevA.69.022304, PhysRevLett.93.167203,PhysRevA.74.022322,Abouie_2010}
+We consider one-tangle, $\tau_1$, which quantifies entanglement between a single site and the rest of the system, and two-tangle, $\tau_2$, which quantifies the total pairwise entanglement in the system, and satisfies $\tau_2<\tau_1$ \cite{PhysRevA.61.052306,PhysRevLett.96.220503}.
+For translation-invariant $S=1/2$ systems, $\tau_1$ can be defined in terms of spin expectation values at a given site $j$, $\tau_1 = 1-4\sum_\alpha \left( \langle S_j^\alpha\rangle\right)^2$.
+It is useful for interpreting experiments, with the caveat that it is only strictly defined at $T=0$.
+We approximate $\tau_1$ by keeping only ferro- and antiferromagnetic ordered moments \cite{Supplemental}.
+The theoretical prediction is shown in Fig.~\ref{fig:entanglemententropy}(b), along with experimental results obtained \cite{Supplemental} using $80$ mK ($\approx 0.03J$) data from Ref.~\cite{PhysRevB.65.144432}.
+At zero field the experimental $\tau_1$ is reduced from the theoretical value due to magnetic ordering at low temperature, but still indicates substantial entanglement.
+We discuss the high $\tau_1$ at $B>2$~T later.